techidock/open-source/channel_area/README.md

 Along the left border runs a solid grey strip divided into ten equal squares numbered **0** at the top down to **9**.
 This serves as the tool menu.
 The bar can scroll if the window is short so every square remains accessible.
-The first section (0) opens the **Projects** panel, section 2 has a tape‑measure icon that turns on Measurement mode, and section 4 shows a pencil icon for the **Edit Tools** menu.
+The first section (0) opens the **Projects** panel and section 4 shows a pencil icon for the **Edit Tools** menu.
 Selecting any of these tools disables the previously active one.
 The pencil button reveals a floating tools panel, matching the menu's grey colour and width.
 It slides 10 px to the right when opened and now holds two
 icons: a cursor for **Select Points** in position 0 and a tape‑measure icon in